shrey27tri01/tic-tac-toe/README.md

 An AI to play tic-tac-toe, implemented using the minimax algorithm.

-The minimax algorithm is an adversarial brute force search algorithm, where there are two players, one of which is trying to maximize a score, and the other is trying to minimize the score.
+The minimax algorithm is an adversarial brute force recursive search algorithm, where there are two players, one of which is trying to maximize a score, and the other is trying to minimize the score.
 The algorithm tries to optimize a player's move after considering all the possible states that the game can go through from that point onwards.

 In the case of tic-tac-toe, the algorithm tries to maximize the score for 'X', and tries to minimize the score for 'O'.